-First-year students enroll in a sequence of three First-Year Inquiry (FYI) courses during their first year.
+First-year students enroll in a sequence of two First-Year Inquiry (FYI) courses during their first year.
 FYI courses explore several themes: the value of the liberal arts, the past, and our diverse and changing world.

 Students discover the tools of academic inquiry while refining their writing, reading and oral communication skills.
-Students take the first course in the sequence, FYI 101, in the fall term with students in their advising group.
+Students take the first course in the sequence, FYI 101, in the fall semester with students in their advising group.

 Although the First Year Liberal Studies courses are taught by faculty from many different disciplines, all will frame their courses around a central question.

 The fall course asks students to consider what it means to be a liberally educated individual.
 In the spring, students ponder how our exploration of the past deepens our understanding of the human condition and how we can embrace the challenges of our diverse and changing world.

 Students participating in the Honors program will enroll in either the Foundations or Logos sequence.

 If you have been accepted to the Foundations or Logos programs you will have a specialized first-year curriculum prepared by the honors faculty and program directors.
 For more information about these programs, contact Eric Stewart, director of the Honors program.